RaphaelBecquart/IJM-internship/README.md

 ## The aim of this code is to analyse automatically the orientation of centriole inside planarians.

-Requirement:
+**Experimental requirement:**
 Immunofluorescence images acquired in DIC and anti-rootletin appropriate wavelength at 10x objective
-Immunofluorescence images of anti-rootletin at 100x objective
+Immunofluorescence images of anti-rootletin at 63/100x objective.

-Basically:
+**Basic principle:**
-The code will extract the edges and the midline of a worm (DIC 10x image), then reformat them in a appropriate format.
+The code extract the edges and the midline of a worm (using the DIC 10x image), then reformat them in a appropriate format.
-Centrioles will be recognized (Using a mix of Difference of Gaussian and an equivalent of Find Maxima function from ImageJ) and Extracted.
+Centrioles are recognized (Using a mix of Difference of Gaussian and an equivalent of Find Maxima function from ImageJ) and Extracted from the 63/100x images.
-The angle of each centriole is predicted using a Neural Network (CNN adapted from VGG).
+The angle of each centriole is predicted using a Neural Network (CNN adapted from VGG), so far only classification mode is trained (72 classes).
 Those angle are then "compensated" depending on the local orientation of the worm.
 Relative distance of the centriole on the Antero-Posterior and Medio-Lateral axes is also computed.
 Results are summarized in customizable graph.

 **Differents step of the code:**